-Trump would be 'very disappointed' in Kim if reports about North Korea launch site true
+Trump would be 'very disappointed' in Kim if North Korea rebuilding rocket site

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he would be very disappointed in North Korean leader Kim Jong Un if reports about rebuilding at a rocket launch site in North Korea were true.Two U.S. think tanks and South Korea’s Yonhap News Agency reported on Tuesday that work was underway to restore part of North Korea’s Sohae Satellite Launching Station even as Trump met with North Korean leader Kim Jong Un at a second summit in Hanoi last week.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he would be very disappointed in North Korean leader Kim Jong Un if reports about rebuilding at a rocket launch site in North Korea were true.Two U.S. think tanks and South Korea’s Yonhap News Agency reported on Tuesday that work was underway to restore part of North Korea’s Sohae Satellite Launching Station even as Trump met with Kim at a second summit in Hanoi last week.

 “I would be very disappointed if that were happening,” Trump told reporters in the Oval Office, when asked if North Korea was breaking a promise.

-“Well we’re going to see.
+“Well, we’re going to see.
 It’s too early to see. ...
 It’s a very early report.
 We’re the ones that put it out.
 But I would be very, very disappointed in Chairman Kim, and I don’t think I will be, but we’ll see what happens.
 We’ll take a look.
 It’ll ultimately get solved.”

 North Korea began work to dismantle a missile engine test stand at Sohae last year after pledging to do so in a first summit with Trump in June.

-A second summit between Trump and Kim broke down last week in Hanoi over differences on how far North Korea was willing to limit its nuclear program and the degree of U.S. willingness to ease sanctions.
+A second summit between Trump and Kim broke down last week in Hanoi over differences on how far North Korea was willing to limit its nuclear programme and the degree of U.S. willingness to ease sanctions.

 “We have a very nasty problem there.
 We have to solve a problem,” Trump said, while adding in apparent reference to Kim: “The relationship is good.”